KrishT97/trashtrek/guide/trucks_routing_problem.md

 A way to tackle this implementation is to follow this approach:

-Now, for each of the costs calculated we want to add the cost for that specific request location returning back to the base location, for this, whilst retrieving the distance and time in graphHopper routing api in the main logic in this line of code:
+Now, for each of the costs calculated we want to add the cost for that specific request location returning back to the base location, for this, whilst retrieving the distance and time in GraphHopper Routing API in the main logic in this line of code:

 `path_calculator.calculate_graphhopper(model_data.trucks_coordinates, model_distance.requests_coordinates)`